littensy/charm/README.md

   - `atoms`: An object containing the atoms to sync.
 The keys should match the keys on the client.

-  - `interval`: The interval at which to send state updates to clients.
+  - **optional** `interval`: The interval at which to send state updates to clients.
 Defaults to `0`, meaning updates are sent on the next frame.

 #### Returns